top of page

 And we confirmed that during our stay.
 Serbian could be heard at every turn; we met quite a

-few of our people, as well as people from Bosnia and Herzegovina, Germans, Danes, and a
+few of our people, as well as people from Bosnia and Herzegovina, Germans, Danes, and a large number of Russians—specifically Russian women of all ages and children, with only a few older Russians in advanced retirement age.

 Important Instructions